Bett-debug/Code-challenge-2/README.md

 Code-challenge-2
  Event Guest List Manager

 This is a simple JavaScript project where you can manage a list of guests for an event.
 You can add guest names, remove them, and toggle their RSVP status (Attending or Not Attending).
 It works without refreshing the page.

    Features

- Add guest names to a list
+ 1. Add Guests: Input a guest name and add it to the list.
- Remove a guest with a button
+ 2. Remove Guests: Instantly remove any guest from the list.
- Toggle RSVP status between “Attending” and “Not Attending”
+ 3. Toggle RSVP: Click the “RSVP” button to switch a guest's status between “Attending” and “Not Attending”.

  Project Structure
-./index.html
+./index.html(which contains HTML,CSS and linked javascript)
 ./style.css
 ./src/index.js